obotx/mobile-manipulator/README.md

 ## MORPH Series – `Mobile Omni Robotic Platform with Hands`

-The **MORPH** series implements two distinct parallel manipulator configurations mounted on an omnidirectional mobile base.
+The **MORPH** series implements two distinct parallel universal mobile manipulator configurations mounted on an omnidirectional mobile base.
 Both variants use chained mechanisms but differ fundamentally in their kinematic architecture.

 ---